 Myth #1: All LASIKs are the same.

 Fact: It is not commonly known that there are 2 different ways to correct your vision – standard LASIK (flap-and-zap) and epi-LASIK (epi is short for epithelium).
 During LASIK, a cut is made across the cornea and a cornea flap is created.
 The flap is then lifted, and laser correction will be applied to the underlying cornea tissue.
-Epi-LASIK, on the other hand, is an advanced surface ablation method where there no cut and no flap being created.
+Epi-LASIK, on the other hand, is a surface ablation method where there no cut and no flap being created.
 Instead, the uppermost surface cells are removed and a high oxygen content contact lens is placed on the cornea for around 5 days in place of the cut flap.
 After 5 days, these oxygen permeable contact lens will be removed.

 Myth #2: LASIK is scary as my eyes have to be cut.